Film / The Inbetweeners

 - Sexiled: When Simon's dad was young and went on a holiday with his friends, they placed a hat on the doorknob to indicate this.
 Neil (and Jay at the end credits) pick up it from him.

-- The Silent Bob: Lisa doesn't speak until the scene where she verbally attacks Richard's mother, mistaking her to be making a move on Neil.
+- The Silent Bob: Lisa doesn't speak until the scene where she verbally attacks Richard's mother during the boat party, mistaking her to be making a move on Neil.

 - Status Quo Is God: Simon didn't have to move to Wales after all.
 It's not explained how or why, though.